faketechlabsberlin/wt21-duaw/README.md

 - [Wireframes](https://miro.com/app/board/uXjVOZ1PSc0=/?invite_link_id=561063932185)
 - [User testing results](https://docs.google.com/document/d/17SyAGu8maZM9Z61j-m7nZV6bSLKWivODYx8zAYvIpk0/edit?usp=sharing)

+## Web App

+DUAW is a web app, created with React. and styled with MUI component library.

 ## Running the project locally

-## Running the project locally

-DUAW is a React App and
+1- Install node.js on your machine through this link: https://nodejs.org/en/

-After clonning the repository, and having the complete project files saved in a folder on your computer, open the project folder with your desired editor.
+2- After clonning the repository, and having the complete project files saved in a folder on your computer, open the project folder with your desired editor.

-To run the frontend part of the project:

-To run the backend part of the project:
-- To install all the backend dependencies: `npm install`
-- run `npm`
+3- Enter the project folder in your Terminal `cd my-app`

+5- run `npm start` to open the App.

+4- At this point normally the app should automatically open in your browser.
+If not open a browser tab with this link: http://localhost:3000/ to see the app.

+5- To close the React App type `CTRL-C`

+6- To install MUI used for styling run: `npm install @mui/material @emotion/react @emotion/styled`

 To update the recommendations for display on the website:
 - The following python packages are needed: `XXXXX`